yiakwy-xpu-ml-framework-team/HPC-2025/2025-7/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang v0.4.8.md

 <br />

-In a single node NCCL test, `nccl_all_reduce` runs at 213 GB/s bus bandwidth; In two nodes test, `nccl_all_reduce runs at 171 GB/s bus bandwidth.
+In a single node NCCL test, `nccl_all_reduce` runs at 213 GB/s bus bandwidth.
+In two nodes test, `nccl_all_reduce` runs at 171 GB/s bus bandwidth.
+In a rail test (all GPUs cross racks connected with the same ib link), `nccl_all_reduce` runs at 49 GB/s.

 <br />